tbudanko/paraInduced/README.md

 # paraInduced
-paraInduced is a Python script loaded in ParaView through the Python shell meant for extracting circulation and calculating the induced drag of a wing or airplane OpenFOAM case.
+paraInduced is a ParaView-Pythong script meant for extracting circulation and calculating the induced drag of a wing or airplane.
+It has so far only been used with OpenFOAM cases, but other formats can be analyzed with some modification.

 The theoretical basis for the procedure is *Munk's stagger theorem*, according to which any lift producing object will have the same induced drag as a lifting line with the same spanwise distribution of circulation.

 This script was written for use in a research work.
-Before use, it needs to be readjusted to the case in question, but because it's not long or complex this is manageable.
+Before use, it needs to be readjusted to the studied case, but it is not long or complex

 ### How to use